Scalable Spatiotemporally Varying Coefficient Modelling with Bayesian Kernelized Tensor Regression

-where we compute $\boldsymbol{y}_{\Omega}^{\top}\boldsymbol{K}_{\left.\boldsymbol{y}\right|\phi}^{-1}\boldsymbol{y}_{\Omega}$ based on the Woodbury matrix identity, and use the matrix determinant lemma to compute $\log{\left|\boldsymbol{K}_{\left.\boldsymbol{y}\right|\phi}\right|}$.
-The detailed derivation is given in Supplementary material Section B. The slice sampling approach is robust to the selection of the sampling scale and easy to implement.
+The slice sampling approach is robust to the selection of the sampling scale and easy to implement.
 Sampling $\gamma$ can be achieved in a similar way.
 Note that, as mentioned, the sampling is performed on the log-transformed variables to avoid numerical issues.
-The detailed sampling process for kernel hyperparameters is provided in Supplementary material Section C. We can also introduce different kernel functions (or the same kernel function with different hyperparameters) for each factor vector $\bd{u}_r$ and $\boldsymbol{v}_{r}$ as in \citet{luttinen2009variational}.
-In such a case, the marginal posterior of the kernel hyperparameters can be derived in a similar way as in Eq.~\eqref{Eq:Marginal}.
+The detailed sampling process for kernel hyperparameters is provided in Appendix~\ref{appB}.
+We can also introduce different kernel functions (or the same kernel function with different hyperparameters) for each factor vector $\bd{u}_r$ and $\boldsymbol{v}_{r}$ as in \citet{luttinen2009variational}.
+In this case, the marginal posterior of the kernel hyperparameters can be derived in a similar way as in Eq.~\eqref{Eq:Marginal}.